Changing Your Attitude

 “At one time we too were foolish, disobedient, deceived and enslaved by all kinds of passions and pleasures.
 We lived in malice and envy, being hated and hating one another.
 But when the kindness and love of God our Savior appeared, he saved us, not because of righteous things we had done, but because of his mercy.
 He saved us through the washing of rebirth and renewal by the Holy Spirit” (Titus 3:3-5).

 Foolishness, disobedience, deception, preoccupation with passions and desires, malice, envy and hatred all have to do with the way you thought before your salvation.
 You used to think just like the world, but you were reborn (“the washing of rebirth”) and the Holy Spirit began to renew you.
 Your redemption began with the rebirth of your spirit, is continuing now through the renewing of your mind, and will be finalized with physical salvation when the Lord gives you a new body.
 The current phase is renewal by the Holy Spirit, which includes renewing your mind, and is a crucial part of your redemption.

-“And we, who with unveiled faces all reflect the Lord’s glory, are being transformed into his likeness with ever-increasing glory, which comes from the Lord, who is the Spirit” (2 Cor.
+“And we all, who with unveiled faces contemplate the Lord’s glory, are being transformed into his image with ever-increasing glory, which comes from the Lord, who is the Spirit” (2 Cor.
 3:18).
 The word “transformed” is the same as in Romans 12:2, “transformed by the renewing of your mind.”
-It is part of a process, because the verse says it is “with ever-increasing glory.”
-The goal of the transformation is for you to have his “likeness,” which means you will be like the Lord.
+It’s part of a process, because it’s “with ever-increasing glory.”
+The goal of the transformation is for you to have his “image,” which means you’ll be like the Lord.

 You have lived like the world too long and need to be transformed, changed into an entirely different being.
 You have a vital role in that transformation because it can occur only as you renew your mind.
 This means to change how you think, what you think about, your attitudes, perspective, priorities and standards.